 Cost shares or out-of-pocket costs.
 This is what you pay if you see a doctor or get other medical care.
 You pay only a share of the cost, and your health plan pays the rest.
 Common cost shares are deductibles, copays, and coinsurance.

 Out-of-pocket maximum.
-The maximum amount you could have to pay in a year for covered services.
+The maximum amount you could have to pay in a year for covered services from in-network providers.

 Health Plan Terms to Know.

 Which plan is best for you depends on several things, but primarily on whether you have some health or medical problems and expect to need a lot of medical care and services during the year, or whether you are in excellent health and need a health plan just in case something happens.